mrmckain/clone_reducer/README.md

-	-tree 				Newick tree file created from alignment -percent_length 	Percent in decimal format of unaligned sequence to alignment length [Default: 0.5] -bootstrap 			Minimum bootstrap value for clade to be considered for consensus sequence [Default: 50] -help 				Brief help message
+	-tree 				Newick tree file created from alignment -percent_length 	Percent in decimal format of unaligned sequence to alignment length [Default: 0.5] -bootstrap 			Minimum bootstrap value for clade to be considered for consensus sequence [Default: 50] -consensus 			Flag to output consensus sequence of clones -longest 			Flag to output longest sequence of clones -help 				Brief help message
 	-man 				Full documentation